The Diplomat's Club: Production

-Coming back from a stand-up tour, Jerry Seinfeld told the Seinfeld crew about how his management warned him right before a performance that the pilot of the flight he'd just been on was in the audience.
-Writers Tom Gammill and Max Pross decided to write an episode based around the idea of Jerry getting freaked out by the pilot, with subplots proceeding from Jerry, through well-intentioned actions, causing disaster for the entire cast (e.g. getting Elaine fired by helping Mr. Pitt at the pharmacy, enabling George to humiliate himself by giving him the contact information for Karl the exterminator).
-After an unsatisfactory round of auditions for the part of the pilot, the role was given to a delivery man bringing the Seinfeld crew Sparkletts bottled water because he looked like a pilot.
+Coming back from a stand-up tour, Jerry Seinfeld told the Seinfeld crew about how his management urgently phoned him before a performance to warn that the pilot of the flight he'd just been on was in attendance.
+Though this was no concern to Seinfeld, writers Tom Gammill and Max Pross imagined the outcome if he had, in fact, reacted as feared; Jerry's freakout was inspired by observing that Seinfeld, in real life, was never rattled except when persistently pestered.

+They also wrote subplots in which Jerry's innocuous actions and inaction unknowingly cause disaster for the rest of the cast (getting Elaine fired, referring George to the exterminator, and tainting Kramer's bet without doing anything at all).
+Mr. Pitt's subplot was a parody of daytime soap opera melodrama, even casting actual soap actor Kim Zimmer.
+After holding auditions for the pilot, a delivery man bringing the Seinfeld crew Sparkletts bottled water was cast instead for looking like a pilot.

 The titular "Diplomat's Club" in the episode is based on the Admirals Club run by American Airlines.

-Due to the ambitious settings, "The Diplomat's Club" was the first episode of Seinfeld for which no scenes were filmed live before a studio audience.
-Most of the footage was shot at Burbank Airport, which was shut down for the shooting because several of the airport management were Seinfeld fans.
+Due to the ambitious settings, "The Diplomat's Club" was the first episode of Seinfeld for which the majority of scenes were not filmed live before a studio audience.
+The sets for this episode took up two stages rather than one, due to the sheer size of the Diplomat's Club set, and the large number of sets overall, including an entire pharmacy set for just one scene.
+Runway footage was shot at Burbank Airport, which was shut down for the shoot thanks to Seinfeld fans on staff; the plane taxiing was simulated by towing with a truck.
 The cheapest scene in the episode, Jerry "freaking out" in front of news cameras, was accomplished with nothing more than some rented bushes set in front of a black backdrop.

 Newman did not appear in the original script for the episode; his part was added in by Seinfeld creators Larry David and Jerry Seinfeld.

 During filming of an earlier episode, Larry David remarked to Gammill and Pross that Tom Wright, who played Mr. Morgan, looks like Sugar Ray Leonard, inspiring the George story in the episode.
 Originally this story was to end with George being demoted to working the ticket window at Yankee Stadium, where Sugar Ray Leonard comes to pick up his tickets.
 Because the Seinfeld team were unable to get Leonard to appear on the show, the part with the black waiter was written as a substitute ending, though the ticket window scene — later deleted — was filmed with Wright as Leonard's stand-in.